ihsan-project/ihsan-android/README.md

 ## Local Development with Android Studio

 1. Run `Gradle->Tasks->Android->signingReport` to get local SHA-1.
-1. Give this SHA-1 to the Khatm Admin and wait for them to add your fingerprint.
+1. Give this SHA-1 to the Ihsan Admin and wait for them to add your fingerprint.
 1. Once the Admin has added you, they will provide you with the following:
     - AWS_ACCESS_KEY_ID
     - AWS_SECRET_ACCESS_KEY